 Shi-ne in schematic context

 Shi-ne is the first of four meditations constituting an approach, or ngöndro, to Dzogchen, the path of “great completion.”
 The second meditation is lhatong, Tibetan for vipassana.
 Lhatong means “further seeing.”
 In this meditation series it is the practice of finding presence of awareness in thoughts and other content of mind as it arises.
-You allow the arising phenomena, all things cognitive, emotional and sensed, to define the parameters of your awareness.
+As phenomena arise—cognitive, emotional and sensed—they define where you find awareness.
 The practice is to let all the content of mind arise without habitually losing awareness in wish-fulfillment, internal narratives, fantasies, thought-stories and ideation.

 The experiential results of shi-ne (remaining uninvolved) and lhatong (awareness in arising form) are quite distinct.
 The third meditation is nyi-med, “not-two,” a practice that encompasses the naturally alternating experiences resulting from shi-ne and lhatong, to discover one in the other.
 Nyi-med gives rise to experiencing what is the same about them, despite their apparent difference.
 This result is called “nyam-nyid” in Tibetan: it refers to the inseparable nature of the two meditation experiences.
 Nyam-nyid is rigpa, “all-pervading awareness,” in the context of unmoving, physically settled, sitting meditation.
 The fourth practice in the series is the retention of this unusual experience of mind in ordinary, everyday activity.